CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

       iii.
 PCA-Based Anomaly Detection is connected to the Train component. iv.
 Score Model connects to Convert to Dataset.

-2. Save your pipeline, if not auto-saved already.
+1. Save your pipeline, if not auto-saved already.

-3. Click the **Configure & Submit** button in the top-right corner.
+1. Click the **Configure & Submit** button in the top-right corner.

     ![](../images/lab01-image36.png)

-## Part 5: Configure Pipeline Job Basics
+### Task 6: Configure Pipeline Job Basics

 We now need to configure a bit more detail before running your pipeline in Azure ML Designer.